kunal2791/conditional-tfcode/readme.md

 module.
 ###################################################################################

-In script we have used multiple TFVARS files, for different rules and different resourses. each resource is binded with its own tfvar file with contains its own rule. for example:- i have picked only two rule for each resources CI-server & App-server with rules SSH & HTTPS and named file according.
+In script we are using multiple TFVARS files, for different rules and different resourses. each resource is binded with its own tfvar file with contains its own rule. for example:- i have picked only two rule for each resources CI-server & App-server with rules SSH & HTTPS and named file according.